UNIVERSITY DEGREE | Law and Practice of Social Dialogue

 Target audience

-The course is open exclusively to continuing education.
-It is aimed primarily at negotiators of company collective agreements (employees, employers and their representatives), their advisers (lawyers, chartered accountants, etc.) and elected employee representatives.
+The training is exclusively available as continuing education.
+It is primarily intended for negotiators of collective bargaining agreements (employees, employers, and their representatives), their advisors (lawyers, accountants, etc.), and elected employee representatives.

 Read more